A benchmarking framework for PON-based fronthaul network design: Optimization Methods Under Study

 \subsubsection{Genetic Algorithm (GA)}

 The GA is included as a general-purpose meta-heuristic baseline commonly used in the literature.
 It explores the fronthaul design space via stochastic population-based search, where candidate solutions encode RU--to--splitter and splitter--to--DU assignments.
 Physical feasibility and splitter dimensioning are deterministically decoded during fitness evaluation, with constraint violations handled through penalty terms and optional repair steps.
 Given the large, discrete assignment space and strict physical constraints, part of the search effort is spent evaluating infeasible solutions, particularly in early generations.
 We adopt a simple GA variant with a fixed parameter configuration across all experiments to ensure fairness and reproducibility, acknowledging that alternative designs and parameter choices may yield different performance trade-offs.
-Full implementation details are provided in \ifthenelse{\boolean{withappendix}} {Appendix~\ref{sec:GA}} {Appendix A in \cite{technicalNote}}.
+Full implementation details are provided in \ifthenelse{\boolean{withappendix}} {Appendix~\ref{sec:GA}} {Appendix A of the extended version of this manuscript (arXiv preprint~\cite{arxiv})}.